+- For LAA453: Morton Hill Farm is a non-designated heritage asset, of which its countryside surroundings contribute much to its setting.
+In addition, this part of the district is covered with archaeological remains (Iron Age/Roman 'brickwork fields' and small nucleated agricultural settlements, mostly identified by the Derrick Riley aerial surveys in the 1970s. - The site is in the wider setting of Clumber Park, grade I Registered Park & Garden. - For LAA455: Upper Morton Grange is a non-designated heritage asset, of which its countryside surroundings contribute much to its setting.
+In addition, this part of the district is covered with archaeological remains (Iron Age/Roman 'brickwork fields' and small nucleated agricultural settlements, mostly identified by the Derrick Riley aerial surveys in the 1970s. - For LAA453: Large quantities of probable settlement features identified on cropmarks, potentially of at least regional significance. - For LAA455: Large quantities of probable settlement features identified on cropmarks, potentially of at least regional significance.

+Archaeological impacts - no site specific information provided, however there is a high potential for total or partial loss of known archaeological remains, the full extent of which is still to be determined

+- Heritage SA assessment considered minor effect - Archaeological SA assessment considered significant effect

+- Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials.
+Particularly important that the historic farm buildings and that complex's sense of isolation, are both retained. - Setting of Clumber Park needs to be considered in relation to scale and layout of buildings closest to south-west part of site, and also to the use of landscaping. - Archaeological mitigation- Bassetlaw Garden Village Desk Top Based Archaeological Assessment 2021 and the draft Bassetlaw Garden Village Geophysical Assessment 2021 confirm cropmarks associated with late Iron Age and Romano-British settlement activity.
+Further information will be required in the form of intrusive trial trench evaluation to determine appropriate archaeological mitigation strategy.

 SITE ASSESSMENT (HERITAGE)

 Site Ref.
-No. LAA453 + LAA455

-Site Address: Morton Manor Farm, Worksop (Bassetlaw Garden Village)

-•

-A Potential assets which may be affected:

-Site of Archaeological interest

-Non-designated heritage assets

-Registered Park & Garden

-B Significance: For LAA453: Morton Hill Farm is a non-designated heritage asset, of which its countryside surroundings contribute much to its setting.
-In addition, this part of the district is covered with archaeological remains (Iron Age/Roman 'brickwork fields' and small nucleated agricultural settlements, mostly identified by the Derrick Riley aerial surveys in the 1970s.
-The site is in the wider setting of Clumber Park, grade I Registered Park & Garden.
-For LAA455: Upper Morton Grange is a non-designated heritage asset, of which its countryside surroundings contribute much to its setting.
-In addition, this part of the district is covered with archaeological remains (Iron Age/Roman 'brickwork fields' and small nucleated agricultural settlements, mostly identified by the Derrick Riley aerial surveys in the 1970s.
-For LAA455: Large quantities of probable settlement features identified

-on cropmarks, potentially of at least regional significance.
-For LAA455: Large quantities of probable settlement features identified

-С on cropmarks, potentially of at least regional significance.

-Impact: Archaeological impacts - Archaeological remains of potentially regional significance associated with late Iron Age and Romano-British settlement activity, are recorded through cropmarks across the site.
-These lie within a well-known, historic agricultural landscape known as 'brickwork-plan field systems'.
-The Council is committed to further evaluation of this archaeological potential to allow the results to help inform appropriate concept and master plans that pay appropriate consideration to this important

-resource and lead to the implementation of an informed mitigation strategy prior to development.
-To ensure that the Council has an appropriate understanding of the impact of the development on any surviving archaeological remains, a detailed desk-based assessment has been produced to identify the specific heritage potential of the site.
-This is currently being

-supplemented by the results of an on-going, non-intrusive, geophysical survey of the site to help identify the extent and further characterise the archaeological resource across the site.
-The results will be used to support the landscape led approach to the layout of the Garden Village and inform the design of further phases of investigation and mitigation to include intrusive evaluation and excavation where necessary, prior to development.
-D Conclusions: Heritage SA assessment considered minor effect Archaeological SA assessment considered significant effect Е Potential mitigation: Heritage conservation mitigation- Potential impact could be mitigated by a suitable design, layout, scale and materials.
-Particularly important that the historic farm buildings and that complex's sense of isolation, are both retained.
-Setting of Clumber Park needs to be considered in relation to scale and layout of buildings closest to south-west part of site, and also to the use of landscaping.
-Archaeological mitigation- Further information will be required in the form of archaeological desk based assessment and evaluation (geophysics and trial trench evaluation) to determine appropriate archaeological mitigation strategy.
-F Potential enhancement: ● n/a

-SITE ASSESSMENT (HERITAGE)

-Site Ref.
 No. LAA473

 Site Address: Cottam Power Station, Cottam

-Α Potential assets which may be affected:

-Site of Archaeological interest
+- Site of Archaeological interest

-Non-designated heritage assets
+- Non-designated heritage assets

-Scheduled Ancient Monument
+- Scheduled Ancient Monument

-Listed Buildings
+- Listed Buildings

-В Significance:

-Whilst the non-designated heritage asset status of the power station is evident, this was not enough to secure the long term future of the historic buildings on the site, namely the cooling towers and main engine house, with the awarding of a certificate of immunity from listing several months ago.
-The site does contain the 'Fleet Plantation Moated Site', a Scheduled Ancient Monument (NHLE: 1008594).
-A medieval moat, likely with 16 - 17 century building remains preserved in the island centre along with its medieval precursor.
+- Whilst the non-designated heritage asset status of the power station is evident, this was not enough to secure the long term future of the historic buildings on the site, namely the cooling towers and main engine house, with the awarding of a certificate of immunity from listing several months ago. - The site does contain the 'Fleet Plantation Moated Site', a Scheduled Ancient Monument (NHLE: 1008594).
+A medieval moat, likely with 16 -17 century building remains preserved in the island centre along with its medieval precursor.
 This and a significant area around it should be removed from the allocation site boundary to preserve the SM and its setting.
-The Council's archaeologist will need to be consulted on this.
-Aside from the Scheduled Ancient Monument, the site is in the setting of a number of important heritage assets in the vicinity, especially over the River Trent at Torksey.
-This includes:
+The Council's archaeologist will need to be consulted on this. - Aside from the Scheduled Ancient Monument, the site is in the setting of a number of important heritage assets in the vicinity, especially over the River Trent at Torksey.
+This includes: - 2 separate Scheduled Ancient Monuments (Torksey Castle and Torksey Medieval Settlement) - setting of SMs relating to Torksey Castle and Torksey Medieval town need to be considered carefully in relation to plan. and - Several Listed Buildings (Torksey Castle grade I, St Peter's Church - grade II\, and Torksey Viaduct [part of which is in Bassetlaw] - grade II\) - Much of the site disturbed from power plant development, however potential for archaeology surviving needs to be assessed prior to development